 To: President Ramaphosa, Finance Minister Mboweni, and the Chief Whips of all political parties on behalf of Parliament

-Help stop funding cuts to health, increase the Sugary Drinks Tax to 20%
+Help fight type 2 diabetes, demand the Sugary Drinks Tax is increased to 20%

 With almost 10,000 new cases of diabetes reported each month, we can’t afford to have our health budget reduced by R350 million.
 We need a tax to help increase our health budget, while also reducing consumption of sugary drinks to help fight type 2 diabetes..

 We call on you to stand up to companies like Coca-Cola who watered down the Sugary Drinks Tax from the 20% health experts recommended to 11%.
-We demand that the Health Promotion Levy be increased to 20% from 1st April 2019.
-We should not wait for research about the effectiveness of the HPL to be published before increasing the tax.
+We demand that the Health Promotion Levy be increased to 20% from 1st April 2020.
+We call on Minister Mboweni to commit to this in the 2019 Mid-Term Budget Policy Statement.
 Unlike the VAT hike which we were not consulted on, a Sugary Drinks Tax has public support and means a healthier people and more funding for health.